 Suzanne Bush, MD, a respected obstetrician and gynecologist, is the Education Director for the third- and fourth-year Obstetrics and Gynecology clerkship.
 This clerkship is a six-week rotation during which students are introduced to the core content that defines the practice of women's health, obstetrics, and gynecology.

 Debra Danforth, DNP, APRN, FAANP, an energetic nurse practitioner with her doctorate in Nursing, she is the Director of the Charlotte E. Maguire, MD, and Tallahassee Memorial Hospital CLC, and is an Associate Professor in the Department of Clinical Sciences.

 Gerry Maitland, MD, a neurologist with expertise in neuro-opthalmology, lectures in Neuroscience and participates in CLC activities.
 He also sponsors many students summer research projects.

 Lawrence Mobley, MD, an experienced psychiatrist, serves as the Education Director for the third-year Psychiatry Clerkship, a six-week rotation that provides students with a solid foundation in the fundamentals of evaluation, diagnosis, treatment, and appropriate referral of patients with mental health disorders.

 Mary P Norton, MD, FAAP, a respected pediatrician and assistant professor.
 She teaches first and second year students and teaches in the CLC.
-Dr. Norton currently works in Gadsden County School-Based Clinics, and she will serve as the lead pediatrician at the forthcoming FSU Primary Health Clinic.
+Dr. Norton currently works in Gadsden County School-Based Clinics and she serves as a pediatrician at the FSU Primary Health Clinic.

 Stephen Sandroni, MD, a regarded general internist with a focus on nephrology, is a professor of internal medicine.
 He teaches the first-and-second-year students, by lecturing and advising, as well as leading small groups and teaching in the CLC.
-Dr. Sandroni also provides services at the FSU-TMH Internal Medicine Residency Program.
+Dr. Sandroni provides services at Care Point Health and Wellness Center.

 Mark Stavros, MD, an emergency medicine specialist, serves as the Education Director for the fourth-year Emergency Medicine Clerkship.
 This four-week clerkship introduces students to the role that emergency medicine plays in the management of acute disease by offering significant clinical exposure.